Manfest/GroupApp/README.md

 # GroupApp
-Project represents application that allows administrators to manage groups of students.
+Application  allows administrators to manage groups of students.